BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 # Electrum guide

-## This is a guide for creating a 2 of 3 multisig wallet with FullyNoded 2 and Electrum
+## This is a guide for creating a 2 of 3 multisig wallet with FullyNoded 2 and Electrum, building and signing the psbt with Electrum, then exporting the psbt to FullyNoded 2 for signing and broadcasting

 ### 1. Create a multisig wallet in FN2 by selecting "multisig" -> "create wallet"